Licking Township, Pennsylvania

-Licking Township is a township in Clarion County, Pennsylvania, United States.
-The population was 575 at the 2020 census, an increase from the figure of 536 tabulated in 2010.
+Licking Township is a township that is located in Clarion County, Pennsylvania, United States.
+The population was 573 at the time of the 2020 census, an increase from the figure of 536 tabulated in 2010.

 Geography

 The township is located in western Clarion County.
 The Clarion River winds through the township, forming part of the northern border and part of the western border but also bending southwards to pass through the center of the township, past the borough of Callensburg, a separate municipality surrounded by the township.
 Licking Creek joins the Clarion River at Callensburg.

 According to the United States Census Bureau, the township has a total area of 46.4 sqkm, of which 45.4 sqkm is land and 1.0 sqkm, or 2.24%, is water.